Most diabetics are aware of the eye problems that may develop due to their diabetes. But do you fully understand this progressive condition?

 What is Diabetic Retinopathy?

-Diabetic Retinopathy is yet another problem faced with those people who have diabetes (but not all of them), and the chance of retinopathy increases with the duration of the diabetes.
-Diabetes damages tiny blood vessels inside the retina causing degradation.
-As diabetic retinopathy becomes more severe, new blood vessels begin to form on the retina that could break and cause severe vision loss.
-The disease is usually un-noticed, but as more and more blood vessels are damaged and new ones are formed, the higher the chances of vision loss increases dramatically.
+Diabetic Retinopathy is a problem faced by many people who have diabetes (but not all of them), and the chance of retinopathy increases with the duration of the diabetes.
+Diabetes damages tiny blood vessels that nourish the retina, causing vision changes.
+As diabetic retinopathy becomes more severe, new blood vessels begin to form on the retina that can break and cause severe vision loss.
+In the early stages the disease usually goes unnoticed, but as more and more blood vessels are damaged and new ones are formed, the chances of vision loss increases dramatically.
 According to the National Eye Institute, diabetic retinopathy is a leading cause of blindness in American adults.
 It is recommended that people with diabetes get a thorough eye examination once a year and maintain good control of their blood-sugar levels through diet, exercise, and regular visits to their primary care provider.

 Stages of Diabetic Retinopathy